americast/DRL_HVAC/README.md

 ## Run the code

+Adjust the port no at which the RL models run in the file `port_init`.
+Seven RL models run in parallel at ports provided at the file, as well as the next six ports.
-Go to the `DRL` directory and issue `$ python3 main.py` The code will run for 500 episodes, and keep plotting the reward at `DRL/updates.png`.
+Go to the `DRL` directory and issue `$ python3 driver.py` The code will run for 500 episodes, and keep plotting the reward at `DRL/updates_<zone>.png`.

 ## Explanations of the files
+`DRL/driver.py`: Calls the seven RL models one by one in parallel, generates weather data for each step and triggers the matlab code to start.
+`DRL/caller.py`: The matlab code sends the state data to this file, which in turn sends them to the RL models which wait for the data over TCP sockets.
 `DRL/main.py`: Calls all the other modules and runs them by and by.
 `DRL/model.py`: Contains DL models for actor and critic.
 `DRL/DDPG.py`: Calls and updates the actor and critic modules.